 - Dreaming of a well-known chocolate bar?
 Include 60g of desiccated coconut in the oat mixture to create a chocolate coconut flapjack.
 Now that rings the changes.
 The flavour is amazing.

 - Need to consider other dietary needs?
 Make them vegan.
 This is easy to do.
-Use a suitable vegan, baking margarine and cocoa (Most cocoa is vegan-friendly just ensure that it does not contain any milk powder.).
-Then finish with a vegan suitable chocolate.
+Use a suitable vegan, baking margarine and cocoa (Most cocoa is vegan-friendly; ensure that it does not contain any milk powder.).
+Then finish with a vegan-friendly chocolate.

 Storing these flapjacks